Grading system in Canada: Ontario, Alberta, Quebec, Nova Scotia, Saskatchewan and British Columbia

 The grading system in Ontario is divided into two main categories: elementary school grades and secondary school grades.
 In elementary school, students are typically graded on a four-point scale (A, B, C, and D), while in secondary school, the grading system is more complex, with students being assigned percentage grades that are then converted into letter grades.

 For students in grades 9-12, the grading system in Ontario is based on a percentage scale, with grades ranging from 0 to 100.
 The minimum passing grade for all courses is 50%.
-Once students receive their percentage grade, it is then converted into a letter grade using a standardised chart.
+Once students receive their percentage grade, it is converted into a letter grade using a standardised chart.
 The chart used for secondary school grades in Ontario is as follows:

 Percentages to letter grades Ontario